iterative/dvc.org/content/docs/use-cases/index.md

-Even with all the success we've seen today in machine learning (ML), especially with deep learning and its applications in business, data scientists still lack good tools for organizing their projects and collaborating effectively.
+Even with all the success we've seen today in machine learning (ML), especially with deep learning and its applications in business, data scientists still lack best practices for organizing their projects and collaborating effectively.
 This is a critical challenge: while ML algorithms and methods are no longer tribal knowledge, they are still difficult to implement, reuse, and manage.

 ## Basic uses of DVC